 - Strength: associated with red, Armour equipment, maces and axes, fire damage, and melee attack skills.
 The Strength-associated classes can be found at the lower-left section of the passive tree, and most of the "roads" in that section of the tree give Strength.
 In addition to enabling you to wear various equipment, skills, etc, Strength also grants minor bonuses to Life and Melee Physical Damage, helping you perform in Melee combat.

 - Dexterity: associated with green, Evasion equipment, bows and rapiers, cold damage, and projectile attack skills.
 The Dexterity-associated classes can be found at the lower-right section of the passive tree, and most of the 'roads" in that section of the tree give Dexterity.
 In addition to enabling you to wear various equipment, skills, etc., Dexterity also grants minor bonuses to Evasion and Accuracy, making you more likely to hit with Attacks and less likely to be hit by them.

 - Intelligence: associated with blue, Energy Shield equipment, wands, lightning damage, and spells.
 The Intelligence-associated classes can be found in the upper section of the passive tree, and most of the "roads" in that section of the tree give Intelligence.
 In addition to enabling you to wear various equipment, skills, etc., Intelligence also grants minor bonuses to Mana and Energy Shield, allowing you to cast more and potentially build a bit of a secondary health pool.

 Again, these rules are not hard and fast!
-There are, for example, Intelligence-based skills that deal Cold damage, even though Cold damage is nominally associated with Dexterity.
+There are, for example, plenty of Intelligence-based skills that deal Cold damage, even though Cold damage is nominally associated with Dexterity.